RedRedL/Mercury/README.md

 ## License

-This project is provided as-is for educational and personal use.
-Please respect the licenses of all dependencies and the HermesAPI project.
+This project is under a MIT license.
+Additionally respect the licenses of all dependencies and the HermesAPI project.